sashajeltuhin/kubernetes-workshop/README.md

 You can delete the deployment and redeploy with `--record` flag.
 This will enable version history.
 Run `kubectl rollout history deployment/<name of deployment>` to view the revisions and reasons for the updates.

-To test deployment, open `backend/osrm-ga-api.yaml` and change the last command parameter, which is the url to regional geo data file (pbf).
+To test deployment, open `backend/osrm-api.yaml` and change the last command parameter, which is the url to regional geo data file (pbf).
 The default is US Georgia.
 You can locate URLs to other desired regions at [GeoFabrik site] (http://download.geofabrik.de)
 After you change the file, run
 `kubectl apply -f backend`

-Alternatively run
+Alternatively to change deployment and cause the rollout, run:
 `kubectl edit deployment osrm-api`, make the change to the command parameter and save.
 This will initiate a rollout update for the deployment.